Dionne-Lab/catalight/docs/source/user_guide.rst

 Data analysis
 =============
 A major benefit of using catalight for experiment automation is that data saving can be standardized with ease.
-This make data processing much easier, and we've developped a subpacke to catalight called :mod:`~catalight.analysis` to automate much of the data processing work flow.
+This make data processing much easier, and we've developed a subpackage to catalight called :mod:`~catalight.analysis` to automate much of the data processing work flow.
 In the :doc:`data analysis<data_analysis>` page, we cover the different aspects of the analysis subpackage.

 .. toctree::
     :maxdepth: 2